aptech/docs/docs/CR-denToZero.rst

 .. function:: denToZero(x)

     :param x: Data to be converted.
-    :type x: A matrix or an N-dimensional array
+    :type x: matrix or an N-dimensional array

     :returns: **y** (*matrix or an N-dimensional array*) - with the same orders as the input.
 Every denormal in the input will be converted to 0 in the output.